NSO-developer/nso-gitbook/administration/advanced-topics/layered-service-architecture.md

 ```
 {% endcode %}

-To allow the passthrough user to change into any user set the as-any-user leaf or to any group set the as-any-group leaf.
-Please use with care as setting these leafs will allow the lsa_passthrough_user to elevate privileges by changing to user admin group admin.
+To allow the passthrough user to change into any user, set the `as-any-user` leaf, or for any group, set the `as-any-group` leaf.
+Use this with care as setting these leafs will allow the `lsa_passthrough_user` to elevate privileges by changing to `user admin` / `group admin`.

 {% code overflow="wrap" %}
 ```